Racing the Wadden Sea with a mud sled

 but it is an experience not to miss!

-PS 2.
-If you want to see authentic mud sleds, during stage 4 of the Frisia Coast Trail you pass the Seeydkstertoer near Marrum, a former farmstead below the dyke.
+PS 2 If you want to see authentic mud sleds, the Frisia Coast Trail you pass the Seeydkstertoer near Marrum, a former farmstead below the dike.
 Worth a visit.
 It has all sorts of things to offer: a 'museum' with old tools of mud workers including three old mud sleds.
 But also a 'museum' with stuff that washed ashore over the years.
 A playroom for children.
 Very nice too is a watchtower in a former grain silo giving a beautiful view over the salt marshes including the many dobbes (sweet water reservoirs constructed with a circular dyke) you have here.
 All this you have to pay 2,5 euro.
 But also food and drinks, excursions to the salt marshes and, yes, a campground and even a trekkers hut are available.
 Check out SeedyksterToer.nl.

 Andel, van P., De slikslede (2014)

 Essink, K., Visserman gered door grenspaal in de Dollard (2016)